 A conventional loan is a type of mortgage loan that is not insured or guaranteed by the government, like an FHA or VA loan.
 Instead, the loan is backed by private lenders, and its insurance is usually paid by the borrower.
 Conventional loans offer low rates, more flexibility, and are the most common mortgage loan used for buying a home.

 An FHA loan is a mortgage issued by an FHA-approved lender and insured by the Federal Housing Administration (FHA).
 FHA loans require little money down, and a credit score of at least 580 to qualify.
 FHA loans can have higher interest rates than conventional loans and may not be the best option for those buying a home.

 A VA loan is a $0 down mortgage option available to Veterans, Service Members, and select military spouses.
 VA loans are issued by private lenders, such as a mortgage company or bank, and guaranteed by the U.S. Department of Veterans Affairs.
 These are not available to everyone and still have credit and borrower requirements.

 How To Improve Your Credit Score

 If you have too low of a credit score, you may not qualify for a mortgage.
+This is one of the many things you need to know before buying a house.
 If you have a low credit score there are actions you can take to improve it before buying a home.

 - Pay Your Bills On Time